icoretech/airbroke/README.md

 This limit can be set in your connection strings

 After deployment, you should be able to access your ingress (preferably secured with HTTPS) and start adding projects.
 This process will generate an API key that you can use with your Airbrake-compatible clients.
 This key, along with other essential information, will be provided to you.

 ### About pgBouncer

 To optimize your experience with Airbroke, as well as with Postgres overall, we advise integrating pgBouncer into your tech stack in transaction mode.
 Don't forget to correctly set the connection flags in your DATABASE_URL.
-This ensures that the connection pooler will be utilized (for example, ?pgbouncer=true&connection_limit=10) and that the necessary DEALLOCATE commands are executed.
+This ensures that the connection pooler will be utilized (for example, `?pgbouncer=true&connection_limit=10`) and that the necessary `DEALLOCATE` commands will be executed by Prisma.
 For more comprehensive information, we recommend reviewing [Prisma's Connection Management documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management#external-connection-poolers), which provides insights on external connection poolers.

 ### About DIRECT_URL